alialfredji/s3-node-v1/README.md

 ## Upload an image

 From the client you can choose an image from your device or computer and upload it.
-The image downloaded after uploading.
+The image gets downloaded after uploading.
 You will also be informed about the `fileKeyName` for future download.

 ## Download an image